 Complaints

 We want to give you the best possible service.
-However, if at any point you become unhappy or concerned about the service we have provided then you should inform us immediately, so that we can do our best to resolve the problem.
+However, if at any point you become unhappy or concerned about the service or about the bill we have provided then you should inform us immediately, so that we can do our best to resolve the problem.

-In the first instance please contact Louisa Ghevaert by email louisa@louisaghevaertassociates.co.uk or by telephone +44 (0)20 79658399, who will aim to acknowledge your complaint within two working days and investigate the issues within 14 days of receiving the complaint.
+Please contact Louisa Ghevaert, Director at Louisa Ghevaert Associates by email louisa@louisaghevaertassociates.co.uk or by telephone +44 (0)20 79658399, who will aim to acknowledge your complaint within two working days and investigate the issues within 14 days of receiving the complaint.

 On conclusion of the investigation, Louisa will invite you to a meeting or discuss the issues by telephone.
 Louisa will then confirm the outcome of the meeting or telephone conversation in writing within three working days.
 Alternatively, if a meeting or telephone discussion is not possible or required Louisa will investigate the issues and write to you confirming the outcome within 21 days.